mrmeizongo/Xpilot/README.md

 After all debug operations, be sure to uncomment and reupload Xpilot for normal operation.

+## Build & Upload

+To build and upload the project to the microcontroller, download [vscode](https://code.visualstudio.com/download) if you don't already have it and install the PlatformIO extension.
+With the project folder open in vscode, run the _platformio.exe run --target upload command_ in the terminal or click on the _PlatformIO:Upload button_ in the bottom status bar.

 ## Preflight

 Be sure to go through the entirety of [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h) and perform any required modifications and preflight checks before flight.